PotLock/potlock-nextjs-app/README.md

 - **assets**: global app's assets.
 - **store**: main redux state manager.
 - **utils**: Utilities for universal logic that is not related to business logic or any technologies, e.g. string manipulations, mathematic calculations, DOM manipulations, HTML-related logic, localStorage, IndexedDB, etc.
+- **types.d.ts**: Used to create the shared types and interfaces within core module.

 ### Core Modules (modules/core)